A Strategic Framework for Organisations Navigating Uncertainty

 The Navigation Loop

 A ship is not steered with a single command.
 It is steered continuously — small adjustments, constant reading of the water, course corrections made before drift becomes catastrophe.
+The Navigation Loop works the same way.

 STEP 01